TONI JENSEN

 Toni Jensen, Carry

-Toni Jensen’s Carry is a memoir-in-essays about gun violence, land and Indigenous women’s lives (Ballantine, September 8, 2020).
+Toni Jensen’s Carry is a memoir-in-essays about gun violence, land and Indigenous women’s lives (Ballantine 2020).
 An NEA Creative Writing Fellowship recipient in 2020, Jensen's essays have appeared in Orion, Catapult and Ecotone.
 She is also the author of the short story collection From the Hilltop.
 She teaches at the University of Arkansas and the Institute of American Indian Arts.
 She is Métis.

 Picture